kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 }
 ```

 Frameworks have something where you tell it to update with the new state.
 React's `setState` is a abstraction over rerendering the DOM as React doesn't really have a concept of state.
 It should be `rerenderWithTheseValues`.
-Simply setting a property in a react will not make the view update.
+Simply setting a property in a React will not make the view update.

 Svelte is better in that its state updates are triggered around the assignment operator.
 Which is a step towards more "native" JavaScript.
 However there are still issues around internal changes.
 You cannot use push in svelte, instead `x = [...x, newItem]` is required for the compiler to realise a update has happened.
 This also the case for for the `Date` instance, calling `setMonth` etc does not cause the view to be updated.
 With Prism I wanted to allow internal mutation in the same way JS works.
 So I implemented this for `Date`.